 Use structural aluminum splines on all continuous level runs.
 Delrin plastic corner splines are available for 90-degree angles.
 Use the Delrin spline stock to cut and join custom splines for complex irregular angles.
 Custom spline pieces can be joined with deck screws.
 When working on complex handrail transition angles it is best to start by joining your smallest pieces first and working your way out.

 Cable Bullet’s handrail is designed for use with our Signature Series Posts.
 Use the ¼” Spanner Nut Bit to loosen the two threaded pins on either side of the stainless steel post top.
-Once your handrail is set in place, mark and drill pilot holes for each top mount.
+Once your handrail is set in place, mark and drill pilot holes for each top mount (if you are using #8 - 3/4" stainless steel sheet metal screws, drill a 5/32" pilot hole).
 Secure the handrail, then tighten the threaded pins.

 Once you have installed the handrail onto the posts, you can install the end caps.
 Our end caps are designed to be a tight fit, so it should hold fine, but we recommend using a construction adhesive/epoxy to ensure it remains secure over time.